abcnews/interactive-income-inequality/README.md

 # Income Comparisons

-Interactive component of ABC News "How does your income compare to everyone else’s?" story.
+Interactive component of ABC News "How does your income compare to everyone else's?" story.

 Built mainly using [React](https://reactjs.org/) and [D3](https://d3js.org/).